Onion prices surge in Bangladesh on floods, lower Indian supply

 Severe flooding has killed at least 61 people, displaced nearly 800,000 and inundated thousands of homes across one-third of Bangladesh, government officials said on Tuesday, after two weeks of heavy monsoon rains.

-The price rise has become a headache for the government of Bangladesh Prime Minister Sheikh Hasina, which may plan sales of subsidized onions through the state-run Trading Corporation of Bangladesh (TCB).
+The price rise has become a headache for the government of Bangladesh Prime Minister Sheikh Hasina, which may plan sales of subsidised onions through the state-run Trading Corporation of Bangladesh (TCB).

 “The price hike is like a nightmare for me.
 If prices of onions don’t come down soon, we’ll start selling in the open markets through the TCB,” Commerce Minister Tipu Munshi said.